elyra-ai/elyra/docs/source/user_guide/pipelines.md

 When deploying a shared or distributed pipeline repository or archive, it is **very important** that the pipeline notebooks be extracted into the **same location relative to the pipeline file**.

 ##### Confirming Notebook Locations
 Pipeline validation checks for the existence of the notebook file associated with each node upon opening the editor and will highlight any nodes with missing files.
-If a file is missing or in an unexpected location the file location can be changed using the
+If a file is missing or in an unexpected location the file location can be changed using the adjacent `Browse` button.

 ## Pipeline Validation
 Pipeline validation occurs when pipeline files are opened, as well as when pipelines are run or exported.
 Pipelines are validated for the following: